IT-MY-GITHUB/rsschool-upskill-tasks/README.md

 # rsschool-upskill-tasks
-### Here are the projects made during training at UpSkill
+### Here are the projects made during training at UpSkill Lab by EPAM
 <hr/>

  #### Singolo layout from Figma.
 HTML/CSS(Flex+Grid)/JS